Parimatch1/SV-Guides-Revamped/In-Game Rules.md

   * Example: Tool Abuse (First Infraction) || SVGA.
 * If logged on Bloxcord under a department, the punishment is no longer under the authority of IA but instead that department's high command.
 * Reverted punishments that are not invalid still count towards the infraction count and the punishment infraction count.
 * Users who break rules are allowed to know the reason and length of their punishment.
-They can also see the proof related to their punishment so long it does not contain material they do not have access to.
+They can also see the proof related to their punishment so long it does not contain classified material they do not have access to.
 * In the event of a raid against Stateview, users ranked Prison Commissioner+ have the authority to blacklist the raider without permission regardless of the raider's rank or departmental status.
 Community Advisory Council+ can revert all invalid punishments that were issued due to the raid and add a comment noting that the punishments were from a raid.

 ---